Tomma94/CodeSmellsThresholdsOptimization/README.md

 | Depth Of Inheritance                  | DIT          | The length of the inheritance path from a given class to its highest ancestor class. |

 ## Data
-The dataset utilized in this research is available at [https://doi.org/10.5281/zenodo.11003978].
+The dataset utilized in this research is available at [this link](https://doi.org/10.5281/zenodo.11003978).
 If you wish to use your own dataset, please ensure that the names of the code metrics correspond with those used in our code.
 This alignment is crucial for the successful application of the model and analysis scripts provided in this repository.